wkorando/go-serverless-with-java/README.md

   "greetings": "Hello your name here..."
 }
 ```
-Next, return to the actions dashboard.
+Finally, return to the actions dashboard.

 ### OPTIONAL: Create a new action via the Cloud Functions dashboard
 If you want to explore what the possibilities are when creating cloud functions via the UI, click the 'Create' button.
 In the next page, you can either create new triggers and/or sequences but also new actions via a quick template or from scratch.
 Select the Quickstart templates to continue and choose Hello World.
 You should see a screen similar to